 To ensure that the Apple brand sticks out from the rest, they strive to create a memorable experience for people who use their products.

-Apple’s Brand Identity: All of Apple’s intangible brand assets, including its brand values, culture, and people, as well as its brand colors, tagline, tone of voice, and types of visuals, among other things, all work to help the company’s target audience create a particular opinion about it.
+All of Apple’s intangible brand assets, including its brand values, culture, and people, as well as its brand colors, tagline, tone of voice, and types of visuals, among other things, all work to help the company’s target audience create a particular opinion about it.

-Product Quality and Design: Apple has released peak aesthetic and quality items since its founding.
+Apple has released peak aesthetic and quality items since its founding.
 Apple has been hailed repeatedly as one of the world’s most innovative companies, especially regarding mobile devices.

 They’ve done well by consistently releasing new products and technologies that are more advanced than anything else in the market.

-Why do we love Apple Brand?
+Why do we love the Apple brand?

-Apple is excellent—their products are stylish and have state-of-the-art technology designed to increase productivity.
+- Apple is excellent—their products are stylish and have state-of-the-art technology designed to increase productivity.

-Apple connects us to something more significant than the average Smartphone or laptop.
+- Apple connects us to something more significant than the average smartphone or laptop.
 The brands help us feel like we belong somewhere.
 They want to know what people think about their brand.

-Apple’s strategy is to target the mainstream market, not just the high-end consumers.
-They are focusing on providing products that have mass appeal but at a higher price point than what they would typically charge.
-They can thereby reach a larger audience without sacrificing their profit margins.
+They focus on providing products that have mass appeal but at a higher price point than what they would typically charge.

 Apple based its strategy on creating a brand image that is unique from other brands; this means they want to ensure that people know who they are before buying their product.